davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX expression `[TotalActualHours] - [TotalContractedHours]` calculates the difference between two values: the total actual hours worked and the total contracted hours agreed upon.

-In simple business terms:
+In simple business terms, this measure helps to determine how many hours have been worked beyond or below what was originally contracted.

-- **TotalActualHours**: This represents the actual number of hours that have been worked by employees or resources on a project or task.
+- **TotalActualHours**: This represents the actual hours that employees or resources have worked on a project or task.
-- **TotalContractedHours**: This is the number of hours that were originally agreed upon in a contract for the project or task.
+- **TotalContractedHours**: This is the number of hours that were initially agreed upon in the contract for the project or task.

-By subtracting the total contracted hours from the total actual hours, this measure provides insight into how many hours have been worked beyond or below what was initially planned.
+By subtracting the total contracted hours from the total actual hours, the measure provides insight into whether the project is over budget in terms of hours (if the result is positive) or under budget (if the result is negative).
+This information is crucial for project management, as it helps in assessing performance, managing resources, and making informed decisions about future work or contracts.

-- If the result is positive, it indicates that more hours were worked than contracted, which could suggest overwork or additional effort.
-- If the result is negative, it means that fewer hours were worked than contracted, which might indicate underperformance or efficiency.

-Overall, this measure helps businesses understand their resource utilization and whether they are meeting their contractual obligations in terms of hours worked.

 **`TotalHoursTracked`**